- Knowledge on how to apply the scientific method

 - How to make and present scientific/technical presentations

 Required prerequisite knowledge

 |Portfolio Assessment||1/1||A - F|

-All parts of the folder assessment, in addition to the oral presentation, must be graded E or better to pass the course.
+All parts of the folder assessment must be graded E or better to pass the course.
 If you fail a part of the folder assessment, you must retake the whole folder assessment the following year.

 Course communications will be via email and Canvas.
 It's up to the student to make sure e-mail is set up correctly with the University.

 Method of work